mullerdavid/ctf_writeups/hcsc24/Web_Valassz_egy_bongeszot/WRITEUP.md

 echo curl/8.5.0 >> ua.txt
 ```

-Using the `ua.txt` list, a longer useragent can be built.
+Using the `ua.txt` list, a longer user agent can be built.
 The platform part is only kept for the first, cut off for the rest.
 The specific parts are sorted and only appended once.
 This is to fit into 1024 characters.

 ```bash
 curl -v -A "$( (head -n 1 ua.txt; cat ua.txt | grep -oP '[^\)]*$' | tr ' ' '\n' | grep "\S" | sort -u ) | tr '\n' ' ')" http://10.10.2.11:5028/